|

 The Hobbit by J.R.R.
 Tolkien.
 Same thing.
 Loved it.
-I've always wanted to be a hobbit so I could live in the ground in a cozy little place.
+I’ve always wanted to be a hobbit so I could live in the ground in a cozy little place.
+I could do without the big, hairy feet, though.

 Castle Dor by Arthur Quiller-Couch and Daphne Du Maurier.
 Ms. Du Maurier finished this book, started by Mr. Quiller-Couch who died before he could complete the story.
-I love everything about this book.
+I love everything about this story.
 I could read it again and again.
 I also like pretty much anything written by Daphne Du Maurier (she wrote Rebecca).

 The Secret Garden by Frances Hodgson Burnett.
 I discovered this book when I was in a mood (i.e., a bad one), at about age 12.
-In fact, I was feeling a lot like the main character in the book when the story begins.
-The timing couldn't have been more perfect for my 12-year-old self.
+In fact, I was feeling a lot like the main character when the story begins.
+The timing couldn’t have been more perfect for my 12-year-old self.
 I still dream of someday finding my own secret garden.
-Maybe I'll build one.
+Maybe I’ll build one.

 Tamsin by Peter S. Beagle.
 I don't think I could find a better book about a girl and a ghost and an old house and England.
 Of course, I love everything to do with England (although I've never been) so this book really pulled me in.
 I also just loved the story.